Property Tax2026-03-16

 Additional Charges and Fees

-Late fees ($50/instance), application fees ($75 average), and kept security deposits count as income; report on Schedule E line 4 per IRS Audit Technique Guide.
+Late fees ($50/instance), application fees ($75 average), and kept security deposits count as income; report on UK property pages (SA105) line 4 per HMRC Audit Technique Guide.
 These add to your gross rental income alongside base rent.
 Tenants often pay them separately, so list them distinctly.

 Common fees include: